pingcap/docs-cn/faq/manage-cluster-faq.md

 ### How to modify the system variables in TiDB?

 Similar to MySQL, TiDB includes static and solid parameters.
-You can directly modify static parameters using `set global xxx = n`, but the new value of a parameter is only effective within the life cycle in this instance.
+You can directly modify static parameters using `SET GLOBAL xxx = n`, but the new value of a parameter is only effective within the life cycle in this instance.

 ### Where and what are the data directories in TiDB (TiKV)?